Youth Outdoors Program

 Budding Naturalist Camp

-Young children ages 4-6 spend a week exploring life on the Bull Run Mountains through a series of discovery hikes, frog and salamander searches, snake viewing, stream exploration, and nature crafts.
+At this week-long camp, young children will be exposed to the outdoors and wildlife, as they explore life on and around the Bull Run Mountains through a series of discovery hikes, frog and salamander searches, snake viewing, and stream exploration.
+Ages 4-6.

 Offered every July.

 Marty Martin shows a black snake to campers

 Eastern Box Turtle, Terrapene carolina carolina

 Seasonal Nature Days